-When it comes to faucets, quality counts: it's the most in-demand fitting in the kitchen.
+Quality counts when it comes to choosing the most in-demand fitting in the kitchen.
 For durability, look for faucets that are made of brass, and don’t ignore what’s under the hood.
-It’s important that the innards have ceramic parts for long lasting, dripless functioning.
+It’s important that the innards have ceramic parts for long-lasting, dripless functioning.

-Some tips to keep costs in check: select a chrome finish (it’s the least costly), skip the sprayer option (you can live without it), and consider two-handled faucets—they’re often less expensive than single-handled designs.
+Some tips to keep cost in check: Select a chrome finish (it’s the most affordable), skip the sprayer option (you can live without it), and consider two-handled faucets—they’re often less expensive than single-handled designs.
 Also pay attention to warranties both for your own protection and as an indicator of manufacturer quality.

 Here, our pick of 10 faucets that combine affordability with quality.

-Above: At the high end of our selections, the Kohler Purist Single-Hole Kitchen Faucet (K-7507-CP) is the simplest version of the top-rated Purist line.
-It has an 8-inch spout that rotates 360 degrees with a 9.7-inch clearance; $332.14 in a polished chrome finish through Amazon.
+Above: At the high end of our selections, the Kohler Purist Single-Hole Kitchen Faucet is the simplest version of Kohler’s top-rated Purist line.
+It has an eight-inch spout that rotates 360 degrees with a 9.7-inch clearance; $339 in a polished chrome finish at Amazon.

 Above: The Elements of Design Concord Two-Handle Faucet is made of solid brass with a ceramic cartridge.
-It has a 360-degree swivel spout and fits 8-to 16-inch-wide mounting holes; $213.91 at Wayfair.
+It has a 360-degree swivel spout and fits 8-to-16-inch-wide mounting holes; $215 at Wayfair.

-Above: The American Standard Two-Handled Wall Mount Faucet has all-brass construction, porcelain handles, and a gooseneck swivel spout; $209.19 at eFaucets.
+Above: The American Standard Two-Handled Wall-Mount Faucet has all-brass construction, porcelain handles, and a gooseneck swivel spout; $252 at eFaucets.

-Above: The wall-mounted budget choice: Elements of Design Two-Handled Wall Mount Faucet with brass construction, ceramic cartridges, metal lever handles, and a 7-inch spout reach; $68.97 at eFaucets.
+Above: The budget wall-mounted choice: Elements of Design Two-Handled Wall Mount Faucet with brass construction, ceramic cartridges, metal lever handles, and a seven-inch spout reach; $68.97 at eFaucets.